cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/iaas/azure_tutorial.txt

 Exercises
 -------------------------------------------------------------------------------

+* Try to start a virtual server with Windows Server 2008 R2 SP1.
+Use Remote Desktop to log in.

-* Start a one of community VM images.
+.. * Start a one of community VM images.
 It needs some preparation before starting a virtual machine.
 Get some experience with using VM Depot which is a open repository for Azure VM images.